adrelanos/aeternity-wiki/æternity-in-the-blockchain-space.md

 dApp on the Ethereum blockchain vs æternity

-Realitykeys external oracle provider intergration
+Realitykeys external oracle provider integration

 (Comparisons on both to æternity, i.e. it will use its down blockchain)